Maharaja Sayajirao University of Baroda: Department of Physics

 The department, established in 1949, offers U.G., P.G., and PhD programme and is a sponsored department of Science and Technology, Government of India under FIST programme.
 In MSc, students are offered Solid State Physics, Electronics and Communication, Nuclear Physics, and Molecular Spectroscopy as specialization.
 The department is also equipped by two of the oldest and famous observatories:

 (i) Astronomical Observatory and (ii) Meteorological observatory.

 Researchers are provided with advanced technologies including FTIR-4100 Spectrometer, Thermal Analyser (DSC), AFM, Workstations-4, Cluster Computing facility (Supercomputer), etc. which help them in researching on Condensed Matter Physics, Material Science, Experimental Nuclear Physics, Spectroscopy, Theoretical Particle Physics, and Astrophysics.

 It is one of the oldest Physics departments in India, which adopted advanced curricula based on Courses viz, Berkeley Physics Course, Feynman Lecture Series, etc. under the leadership of S.K.
 Shah and H.S.
 Desai.
 Department has an active society, notably 'The Physical Society MSU Baroda'.
 Department of Condensed Matter Physics has been sponsored for researches in coordination with TIFR and BARC by DST-FIST as a major beneficiary.
 Department is indulged in a number of active researches with record endowments.
 The university holds the accolade of having worldwide spread Departmental alumni, including Nobel Laureate cum President, Royal Society, Venkatraman Ramakrishnan.

+J.S.
+Bandukwala, a prominent human rights activist was a long time associate professor in this department.